jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

 generators][5] that are worth checking out, including `generator-generator` which is a generator that helps build your own generators.
 Xzibit would be proud.

-I'm going to be writing this targetted at Linux/Mac, but Windows users *should* be able to follow along, as most of the commands are similar.
+I'm going to be writing this targeted at Linux/Mac, but Windows users *should* be able to follow along, as most of the commands are similar.

 ## Getting started